 How to treat a herniated disc

-Generally, a herniated disc is first treated using conservative therapies — such as resting, exercising and stretching — as prescribed by a physician.
-In addition, patients may require pain medications and anti-inflammatory drugs to help withstand the discomfort they experience.
-When weeks or months of these treatments have led to no noticeable long-term relief, surgery might be recommended.
+Generally, a herniated disc is first treated using conservative therapies, such as resting, exercising and stretching, as prescribed by a doctor.
+In addition, patients may require pain medications and anti-inflammatory drugs to help withstand the symptoms they experience.
+When several weeks or months of these treatments have led to no noticeable long-term relief, surgery might be recommended.

 For people who are considering surgery to find relief, the procedures they are recommended vary depending on where and how the spine is affected by the herniated disc.
-In many of these surgical procedures, patients have the choice of opting for open spine surgery, or selecting a less invasive option, such as those performed at Laser Spine Institute.
-Our procedures use a less than 1-inch incision, resulting in shorter recovery times,^ reduced complications and minimal scarring.
-For patients with advanced herniated disc issues, we offer a minimally invasive stabilization procedure that is a more precise alternative to traditional open fusions.
+In many of these surgical procedures, patients have the choice of either highly invasive open spine surgery or selecting minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute.

-As the leader in minimally invasive spine surgery, nearly 60 percent of our patients travel out-of-state to receive the high quality care we offer in our decompression and stabilization procedures.
-Contact us today to learn more and how our procedures can potentially treat your herniated disc.
+As the leader in minimally invasive spine surgery, about 60 percent of our patients travel more than 300 miles to receive the compassionate environment they deserve and patient-centered care we offer through our minimally invasive decompression and stabilization procedures.
+Contact us today with any questions or concerns about how our procedures can potentially treat your herniated disc.

 Through a free MRI review* of your spine, we can determine if you are a potential candidate for one of our outpatient procedures.